 Elderberry is a popular remedy, and for good reason.
 It’s anti-viral properties have been shown to prevent the flu better than a flu shot (source).
 And in this study, those who were given elderberry recovered in half the time as the placebo group.

 A complete cure was achieved within 2 – 3 days in nearly 90% of the elderberry-treated group compared with at least 6 days in the placebo group.

-If you go to your doctor for a dose of Tamiflu (which I would personally never do!), it is shown to only reduce your symptoms an average of just 1 day.
-Even scarier, is that it commonly effects children more adversely than adults (source).
+If you go to your doctor for a dose of Tamiflu (which I would personally never do!), it is shown to only reduce your symptoms by an average of just 1 day.
+Even scarier is that it commonly affects children more adversely than adults (source).

 Some people using Tamiflu have had rare side effects of sudden confusion, delirium, hallucinations, unusual behavior, or self-injury.
 These symptoms have occurred most often in children. (source)

 With no side effects and a sweet, kid-friendly taste, elderberry really is the clear winner here!
 You can read more about how awesome elderberry is here and get more ideas to avoid and beat winter sickness here.